LADSoft/OrangeC/doc/adl.md

 * Double Registers           specifies which registers will be used as register pairs when selecting an integer size equal to twice the register width
 * Addressing Modes           specifies the relationship between addressing modes and coding sequences
 * Opcodes                    specifies the relationship between opcodes and their allowed operands, and expands upon the coding sequences
+* Prefixes                   specifies single-use opcodes that prefix other instructions, e.g. the `lock` and `rep` prefixes on the x86
 This information is specified free form in the confines of the `Coding` entity, without further grouping in the xml file.

 For example: